ProductsTutorialsStoreForumSupportCompany

 All these issues have been reported to the Premiere team.
 We could pretend it's all fine and let you worry why our plugins are not working as advertised, but we rather tell you to protect the integrity of your work and save you from worries and wasted efforts.

-For Premiere Pro CS3 and up
+Premiere Pro and Adobe Media Encoder